DylanBaine/php-computed-styles/README.md

 <div style="<?= $styles ?>">My Div</div>
 ```

 This works pretty much exactly the same as how the `ComputedClasses` class works.
-The only difference is how the class is encoed to a string.
+The only difference is how the class is encoded to a string.